secreek/slidown/docs/slidown_spec.md

 - Implementations are responsible to generate an unique ID for each client
 - Implementations decide how to prevent cheating
-- Themes decide hwo to render the controls, provide feedback and display result
+- Themes decide how to render the controls, provide feedback and display result

 ### Rendering
 #### General Rules